maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 The process of contacting the MSR global ledger service described above, is executed in an asynchronous manner, meaning the original request to the MSR will be answered before the global ledger service is updated.
-Service providers will only be informed on the final outcome, once this hs been completed.
-This can be done by looking at the changes in the local MSR ledger status.
+Service providers will only be informed on the final outcome, once this asynchronous process has been completed.

 #### Operation Parameters
 <!--